fmemuir/COASTGUARD/README.md

 5. Export boundaries and relevant metadata to a `.pkl` file and a shapefile of lines.

 ### Extracting Waterlines Alongside Vegetation Edges
 As this tool is built from the original CoastSat toolkit, it is possible to extract instantaneous waterlines as well as vegetation edges from each satellite image.
 To do this, change the `wetdry` flag in the user requirements to `True`.
 Any tidal correction on the extracted waterlines is performed using the FES2014/FES2022 tidal model.
 You will need to use pyFES and the Aviso FES repo for this.

-To get the tide data set up for the newer version FES2022, follow [this helpful CoastSat guide](https://github.com/kvos/CoastSat/blob/master/doc/FES2022_setup.md).
+To get the tide data set up for the newer version FES2022, follow [this helpful CoastSat guide](https://github.com/kvos/CoastSat/blob/master/doc/FES2022_setup.md). **Note: you don't need to change the filepaths in the .yaml file as is listed in these steps!
+The function `ChangeYAMLPaths()` in [`Toolbox.py`](https://github.com/fmemuir/COASTGUARD/blob/master/Toolshed/Toolbox.py) does this for you the first time you run `ComputeTides()`.**

 To set up the older FES2014 model, follow these steps:
 1. **Clone** the repo from [the aviso-fes github](https://github.com/CNES/aviso-fes).
 2. You will notice the folders in */aviso-fes/data/fes2014* are empty.
 You need to get the actual tide data from the AVISO file transfer service by signing up to their [FTP subscription here](https://www.aviso.altimetry.fr/en/data/data-access/registration-form.html) and ticking "FES2014 / FES2012 (Oceanic Tides Heights)" under the *Auxiliary products* requested.
 3. Once you have been approved and given access to their file transfer service, you can use whichever file transfer program (we like FileZilla, or you can use `ftp` at the command line) to download the files below: